 Authentication Requirements by Method

-    The following table summarizes the Open Endpoint methods that are available for
+The following table summarizes the Open Endpoint methods that are available for use, and their required level of authentication:

-    use, their required authentication, and the rate limits that apply when using

-    unauthenitcated calls or those authenticated with JWTs:

 Authentication with JWT

 Authentication with JWTs should be used in client <-> server, not server <-> server, communication.

 The Referral SaaSquatch API accepts two types of JWTs: read tokens, and write tokens.
 Read tokens are intended to validate a request to lookup information about an existing user/account while write tokens are intended to be used when adding or updating information about a user/account.